Measuring price impact and information content of trades in a time-varying setting: Derivation and numerical validation of the permanent impact coefficient

-For the SDAMH model, we estimate the static parameters on simulated series of $T = 10,000$ observations, maximizing the log-likelihood function of the model.
+In this appendix, we use Monte Carlo simulations to assess whether the SDAMH approach provides estimates of the permanent impact which are coherent with the ones obtained using the standard regression approach.
+The permanent impact is often estimated (see, for example, \cite{cartea2016incorporating}) by performing the linear regression of price changes over a given time interval versus the contemporaneous aggregated order flow, that is, the difference between the volume of buy and sell market orders.
+Since our model considers price returns and trade signs, we compare the SDAMH estimation with the one obtained from the linear regression of aggregated return versus the contemporaneous net order flow sign, i.e. the difference between the number of buy and sell trades.
+Moreover, we will consider aggregation in trade time rather than in physical time, since Hasbrouck's model and all the modifications we propose are defined in trade time.
+For the Monte Carlo experiment, we simulate the $r_t$ and $x_t$ SDAMH models of Eqs. \eqref{model1eq1}, \eqref{model1eq2} and \eqref{model1eq3} using parameters similar to the estimates obtained on real data \footnote{The parameters are the monthly estimates of MSFT (see Table \eqref{avpar}).} and then we compute the permanent impact coefficient on the simulations $S$ using the two approaches.
+For the SDAMH model, we estimate the static parameters on a simulated series of observations $T = 10,000$, maximizing the log-likelihood function of the model.
 Then, we obtain the filtered estimates of the time-varying parameter $b_{0,t}$.
-Considering aggregation windows of $M = 101$ observations~\footnote{Since the $x_t \in \{-1,+1\}$, we use $M$ odd to avoid issues in the estimation of $\hat \beta^{(s)}_t$ when aggregating data.}, we compute the permanent impact coefficients $\hat\beta^{(s)}_t$ of Equation \eqref{piamh} to get a series of $T/M$ permanent impacts.
+Considering aggregation windows of $M = 101$ observations~\footnote{Since the $x_t \in \{-1,+1\}$, we use $M$ odd to avoid issues in the estimation of $\hat \beta^{(s)}_t$ when aggregating data.}, we compute the permanent impact coefficients $\hat\beta^{(s)}_t$ of Eq. \eqref{piamh} to get a series of $T/M$ permanent impacts.
 Then, we compute the average of $\hat\beta^{(s)}_t$'s over the $T/M$ intervals.
 We repeat the experiment $S = 1,000$ times.
-At the end, we get the average permanent impact coefficient of the SDAMH computed on the $S$ replications, named $\beta^{(SD)}$.
-Although the SDAMH provides time-varying estimates of permanent impact by nature, averaging over the $T/M$ intervals at each simulation allows us to derive an average value of the permanent impact coefficient of the SDAMH model which can be compared to the static estimate of the regression model.
+In the end, we get the average permanent impact coefficient of the SDAMH computed on the $S$ replications, named $\beta^{(SD)}$.
+Although SDAMH provides time-varying estimates of permanent impact by nature, averaging over the $T/M$ intervals in each simulation allows us to derive an average value of the permanent impact coefficient of the SDAMH model, which can be compared to the static estimate of the regression model.
+For the regression approach, we consider the simulated series with $T = 10,000$, we aggregate data on intervals $M = 101$, and we use regression of the price return in each interval versus the contemporaneous difference between buy and sell trades to estimate the permanent impact coefficient.
+Finally, we name $\beta^{(reg)}$ the permanent impact coefficient of the regression computed as the average on the $S = 1,000$ simulations.
+Table \ref{pifSDAMHc} shows the estimates of the permanent impact and some summary statistics on Monte Carlo simulations of the two approaches.
+From the table, we note that the two estimates show similar mean and median (Med) values.
+Moreover, the two coefficients are properly identified: they exhibit low standard deviation and quantile range values.
+However, the standard deviation and the quantile range of the $\beta^{(SD)}$ are lower than the ones of the $\beta^{(reg)}$ indicating that the SDAMH provides more accurate estimates than the ones the regression approach on aggregated data.